 Advanced Placement (AP) courses will help students develop the content mastery and critical thinking skills expected of college students, and feel confident in their abilities.
 Successful completion of national AP tests can lead to earning college credit and help a student stand out in the college admission process.
 AP courses require above-average Smarter Balanced Test scores, teacher recommendation, and at least a 3.0 GPA.
 AP classes require additional time commitments for coursework both in class and outside of school in the form of summer readings, independent research, homework assignments, and study time.
-The amount of time will be higher than the amount of time designated for Honors classes.
-AP courses carry an

 John Marshall High School offers honor courses to academically advanced students.
 These courses offer in-depth scholarly exploration into the subject area.
 Specific pre-requisites are required for each course and can be referenced in the course catalogue.
 Honors classes will carry an additional workload in the area of after school homework, reading assignments, study time and summer reading.
 Honors classes carry an additional .5 value.

 PLTW empowers students to develop and apply in-demand, transportable skills by exploring real-world challenges.
 Through our pathways in computer science, engineering, and biomedical science, students not only learn technical skills, but also learn to solve problems, think critically and creatively, communicate, and collaborate.
 PLTW programs empower students to develop in-demand skills to pursue rewarding careers, solve important challenges, and contribute to global progress.
 These courses must begin with each program’s intro course as a pre-requisite.
 Specific courses in this pathway are recognized as high school lab science credits.

 Advanced Placement Class Descriptions

 English Literature AP